fractel/slate/source/includes/_messages.md

 uid | string | Unique identifier of the sent message.

 <aside class="notice">
-Networks impose a limit of one message per second per sending (`from`) number.
-Calls that exceed this rate limit will receive an error code of `400 - Rate Limit Exceeded`.
+Networks impose a limit of one message per second per sending (<code>from</code>) number.
+Calls that exceed this rate limit will receive an error code of <code>400 - Rate Limit Exceeded</code>.
 </aside>

 ### Notes